-Therefore, if there exists a feasible solution, the two phase algorithm will always correctly find a BFS from which to start phase 3, even if the original matrix was not of full rank.
+Therefore, if there exists a feasible solution, the first phase of the two phase algorithm will always correctly find a BFS from which to start the second, even if the original matrix was not of full rank.

 We have therefore just seen how to get rid of the original assumption that A is of full rank.